teamlumos/terraform-provider-lumos/docs/data-sources/app_store_app_settings.md

 Read-Only:

 - `groups` (Attributes Set) The groups allowed to request this permission. (see [below for nested schema](#nestedatt--request_flow--allowed_groups--groups))
-- `type` (String) The type of this allowed groups config, can be all groups or specific. must be one of ["ALL_GROUPS", "SPECIFIED_GROUPS"]
+- `type` (String) The type of this allowed groups config, can be all groups or specific.

 <a id="nestedatt--request_flow--allowed_groups--groups"></a>
 ### Nested Schema for `request_flow.allowed_groups.groups`